-- ✓ Associate Member: Individuals connected with safety and accident prevention in their work or interest in the safety field.
-This includes students, interested citizens, etc. - ✓Affiliate Membership: Safety, hazard, risk, loss and accident prevention practitioners working as full time practitioners in the safety field.
-Only Affiliate Members are eligible for the WSO Certification and Registration Programs. - ✓ Institutional Member: Organizations, corporations, agencies and other entities directly or indirectly involved in safety activities and other related fields.
+✓ Associate Member: Individuals connected with safety and accident prevention in their work or individuals interested in the safety field, including students, interested citizens, etc.

+✓ Affiliate Membership: Safety, hazard, risk, loss, and accident prevention practitioners working as full time practitioners in the safety field.
+Only Affiliate Members are eligible for the WSO Certification and RegistrationPrograms.

+✓ Institutional Member: Organizations, corporations, agencies and other entities directly or indirectly involved in safety activities and other related fields.